 But still, did it meet my expectations?
 YES!
 I would a hundred percent recommend it because it’s such a great quality BB cream.
 While I do have some problem areas, they’re not that bad.
 If your skin is more problematic, then I would see about getting a sample to try out because this is more in the high-end price range.

-I don’t really like to review skincare unless I’ve used it over a period of three to six weeks, but I really like this Aloe Cream over the moisturizer I already use from Clinique.
+I really like this Aloe Cream over the moisturizer I already use from Clinique.
 It’s a small bottle, but the product feels very thick and you don’t need a lot of product to cover your whole face.
-I have to be very particular about moisturizers on my face because I need something that provides enough moisture without breaking me out.
+I have to be very particular about facial moisturizers because I need something that provides enough moisture without breaking me out.
 Some that I have used in the past that were for those with oily or acne-prone skin had thin (or even watery) formulas that just didn’t cut it.
-This definitely does the job of providing enough moisture without causing me to break out.
+This definitely does the job of providing enough moisture without causing break-outs.
 I totally recommend it and definitely will buy the full-size of this cream.

-Exfoliating Cleanser by Befine, which is a completely vegan and cruelty-free brand.
-The exfoliating cleanser is intended for all skin types and is supposed to remove impurities while naturally balancing your skin’s moisture.
-This contains brown sugar, almonds, and oats to remove excess oil and nourish dry, sensitive skin.
-Honestly, they had me at ’removes excess oil’ because my face is like an oil slick.
-I’m very big on exfoliating as a way of creating a smooth surface for my makeup, so I always look forward to getting products like this in my bag.
+And the last item is the Befine Exfoliating Cleanser, a completely vegan and cruelty-free brand.
+The exfoliating cleanser is intended for all skin types and supposed to remove impurities while naturally balancing skin moisture.
+Contains brown sugar, almonds, and oats to remove excess oil and nourish dry, sensitive skin.
+They had me at 'removes excess oil' because my face is an oil slick.

 I really love this exfoliating cleanser.
-It smells so good (just like the brown sugar that it’s in it) without it being nauseating and this item is fragrance-free, which is great because I’m very sensitive to smells.
-I don’t know if it’s a fragrance allergy or a chemical sensitivity, but I don’t have much of a tolerance for them.
+It smells good without it being nauseating and this item is fragrance-free, which is great because I’m very sensitive to smells.
 My favorite part of this cleanser is definitely the brown sugar because unlike other exfoliants that I have used, the exfoliating agent that is the sugar granules will dissolve when in contact with water.
-It’s less mess to rinse off your face when you’re done.
+It’s gentle (but still has grit) and less mess to rinse off your face when you’re done.

-I’m a once-a-day exfoliating type of person.
-In my typical skincare routine, I use a face wash right after I exfoliate because there’s always bits of granules that are still stuck to my face, but I don’t have to do that with this product.
-I can really feel it clean and exfoliate my skin without a lot of effort because the product is dense with granules that aren’t too coarse and I’m not too fond of the exfoliants the feel like sand.
-Plus, this leaves my skin feeling so soft.
+I’m a once-a-day exfoliating type of person and can feel it clean and exfoliate without a lot of effort because the product is dense with granules.
+This leaves my skin feeling so soft.
 I would definitely purchase the full-size product.

 And that’s all from the IPSY Glam Bag for September.
-I’ve listed any brand codes that each brand may have at the bottom of the page and if you’re interested in signing up for IPSY, you can do so at ipsy.com.
-I’m sorry that this went up so late.
-I’ll see you soon.
+I’ve listed any brand codes that each brand may have at the bottom of the page and if you’re interested in signing up for IPSY, you can do so at www.ipsy.com.